techidaily/site-fox-boxes/source/_posts/new-new-photography-these-are-your-cams-in-24.md

 **Cons:** Some people don’t like the XC kit lens due to distortion around the edges; others have found that it can be adjusted via the multiple settings within menus.
 If you’re using the device rather frequently, it is also likely that the auto focus may start to fail after a period of time.

-## Frequently Asked Questions

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions

 ### 1\.
 Is Canon or Nikon better for beginners?